 A coworker recently asked me what my favorite color is and I replied – tan.
 She was a little disappointed with my response, but hey, it’s true.
 I really like shades of brown.
 From tan to caramels, to rich browns – I love it.
 A few minutes later she said, ya you do wear a lot of brown.
 True story.
 Well, finding earrings that are truly my style aka neutral, can be a bit of a challenge.
 To solve this problem, I made a collection of earrings in a few of my favorite colors for myself and for gifts.

 I decided to make my earrings out of clay because I wanted them to have a natural look.
 I’d previously made keychains using polymer clay and really liked the final product.
 Clay is a great material to make bulk batches of little crafts like earrings or keychains.
 I also decided to use thread to connect the pieces rather than the gold or silver jump hoops that I’ve seen others made with, I think it works well with the natural vibe.

-Step two.
+- Step two.
 Take your cutters and cut out your shapes.
 I made a number of shapes for the collection.

-Step four.
-Bake per clay instructions.
-Then let dry.
+- Step four.
+Bake per clay instructions, then let dry.

-Step five.
+- Step five.
 Assemble earrings.
 I laid out all of my combinations before jumping right in.
 Once I found the right combos, I thread the earrings and looped it through 2 times, securely tying it on the back.
 Last, I glued the earring posts to the back with super glue.

 Here they are!
 I’m pretty much in love with how they turned out.

 Honestly, they turned out much better than I was expecting for a first attempt.
 I think, in part, because they are neutrals they lend to being more organic in nature.
 All of the imperfections give the earrings character.

 Can you say vacation vibes?

 They feel like a mix between New Mexico architecture and mod clay jewelry.